-The systematic review included examinations with tests of the general population who had respiratory distress syndrome or
+The systematic review included examinations with tests of the general population who had respiratory distress syndrome or articles discussing the guidelines for the management of respiratory distress syndrome.

 Searching Keywords

 For every data set, looking through was led by utilizing a mix of the accompanying keywords: (respiratory distress OR intensive care unit OR respiratory failure OR mechanical ventilation OR Kingdom of Saudi Arabia OR systematic review).